Dental Crowns Protect and Preserve Damaged Teeth

 If you have damaged, weakened, or missing teeth, dental crowns can restore your smile's beauty and function.
 Dr. Khaled Eldin and Dr. Mouner Amer provide both traditional crowns and implant-supported restorations made from a variety of materials.
 Our team has worked with the same dental lab for the past ten years.
 Thanks to this long-standing relationship, we can ensure beautiful restorations that are virtually indistinguishable from your natural teeth.
-To learn more about the different types of dental crowns available at our practice in Neptune, Saddle Brook and Old Bridge, NJ, please contact us today.
+To learn more about the different types of dental crowns available at any of our practices in New Jersey, please contact us today.

 A traditional crown is sometimes referred to as a cap because it is bonded over the tooth's structure, covering the flat chewing surface and extending all the way down the sides.
 There are a number of reasons that Dr. Eldin or Dr. Amer may recommend a dental crown:

 - You have a cracked or weakened tooth

 - You have just undergone root canal treatment

 - You have a tooth with extreme discoloration or other cosmetic imperfections